-He dreamed of the voice and luminance that night.
+He dreamed of the voice and the luminance that night.
 The next day, he returned to the library to borrow tapes he had no intention of listening to.
 As Marjorie told him about the goiter that made her collar pop a button, he strained to hear the voice again.
 When he heard “Oh, Julie, why don’t you try The Phantom Tollbooth?
 Milo is such a card,” he told himself to go over.
 His feet didn’t obey, and he listened to Marjorie talk about how hard it was to buy buttons these days.

 After the fifth time of loitering at the circulation desk, he tapped his way toward the voice.

-Tap._ Tap. _Tap.
-A tall shadow told him that he had just passed the mystery section, where a revolving book display always lay.
+Tap.
+Tap.
+Tap.
+A tall shadow told him that he had just passed the mystery section, where a revolving book display always stood.
 Smack.
 The tip of his cane slammed into an upholstered chair.
 It slid between the legs, making him stumble as he ventured into uncharted territory.
 A rush of air passed over him as he stepped into an open space, his white cane hitting the carpet.
 The children’s squeals and the smell of baby shampoo greeted him at his destination.

 “Wait right there!” the voice cried.
 “It’s a mess here.”

 Soft footsteps approached, as did the scent of ambrosia edged with shampoo.
 “How can I help you?” the voice said.